Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Get-AzExpressRouteCrossConnectionRouteTable.md

 ## SYNTAX

 ```
-Get-AzureRmExpressRouteCrossConnectionRouteTable -ResourceGroupName <String> -ExpressRouteCrossConnectionName <String>
+Get-AzExpressRouteCrossConnectionRouteTable -ResourceGroupName <String> -ExpressRouteCrossConnectionName <String>
  [-PeeringType <String>] -DevicePath <DevicePathEnum> [-DefaultProfile <IAzureContextContainer>]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmExpressRouteCrossConnectionRouteTable** cmdlet retrieves a detailed route table of an ExpressRoute circuit.
+The **Get-AzExpressRouteCrossConnectionRouteTable** cmdlet retrieves a detailed route table of an ExpressRoute circuit.
 The route table will show all routes or can be filtered to show routes for a specific peering type.
 You can use the route table to validate your peering configuration and connectivity.